Tiling the integer lattice with translated sublattices: Residue calculus

-Moreover, the identity \eqref{eq:fund} is equivalent to the condition that $\v_1+\LL_1$, \dots, $\v_n+\LL_n$ provide a lattice tiling of $\Z^d$. \end{lemma} \begin{proof} The right hand side of \eqref{eq:fund} is the generating function for the tiling consisting of a single lattice $\Z^d$.
+Moreover, the identity \eqref{eq:fund} is equivalent to the condition that $\v_1+\LL_1$, \dots, $\v_n+\LL_n$ provide a lattice tiling of $\Z^d$. \end{lemma} \begin{proof} The right-hand side of \eqref{eq:fund} is the generating function for the tiling consisting of a single sublattice $\Z^d$.
 Let us choose $\z$ such that $|z_j|<1$ for all $j$.
 By the tiling condition we have

 where we use the fact that we can change the summation order of absolutely convergent power series.
-Equation~\eqref{eq:sumation} is equivalent to \eqref{eq:fund} for $\z$ such that $|z_j|<1$, see Definition~\ref{def:generating}.
+Equation~\eqref{eq:sumation} is equivalent to \eqref{eq:fund} for $\z$ such that $|z_j|<1$ (see Definition~\ref{def:generating}).
 Both sides of \eqref{eq:fund} are rational functions agreeing on an open subset of $\C^d$, so they are equal.
 It is also clear that \eqref{eq:sumation} implies the tiling condition. \end{proof}

 We now fix some $\z\in\C^d$.
 Consider a torus $T=\{\mathbf{u}\in\C^d\colon |z_1-u_1|=\ldots=|z_d-u_d|=\e\}$ for $\e>0$ sufficiently small.
 Equation \eqref{eq:fund} implies that